ucsd-cse8a-sp24/ucsd-cse8a-sp24.github.io/staff-and-help.md

 There is some useful advice at [Enrolling in CSE Courses](https://cse.ucsd.edu/undergraduate/courses/enrolling-cse-courses){:target="_blank"} that likely summarizes a lot of what they would tell you to get you started.

-**What's the course material like?**

-You can see a [previous version of the course](https://ucsd-cse12-sp23.github.io/){:target="_blank"}, which will give you a sense.
-This offering will not be identical, but will be similar.

-There is no required textbook for you to purchase for the course.
-The course uses a combination of online resources and notes from the instructors.

 **Can I audit the course?**